Rob Kaminsky

-Robert Harris Kaminsky (born September 2, 1994) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the St. Louis Cardinals.
+Robert Harris Kaminsky (born September 2, 1994) is an American professional baseball pitcher for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals.

 In high school, Kaminsky was the Gatorade New Jersey Baseball Player of the Year in both 2012 and 2013, named to the 2012 USA Today All-USA Team, and a 2013 Baseball America Preseason First Team All-American.
-In his senior year in 2013 he was 10-0 with a 0.10 ERA, averaging two strikeouts per inning while batting .506.
-He was drafted by the St. Louis Cardinals at the age of 18 in the first round of the 2013 Major League Baseball Draft, 28th overall.
+He was drafted by the Cardinals at the age of 18 in the first round of the 2013 Major League Baseball draft, 28th overall.

-In 2013, Baseball America ranked him the Gulf Coast League's No. 8 prospect.
-In 2014, Kaminsky's 1.88 ERA was the best in the Midwest League of all pitchers with 100 or more innings pitched, and he was a Baseball America Low Class A All Star.
-In 2015, his 2.09 ERA was 2nd-best in the Florida State League of all pitchers with 90 or more innings pitched.
-In 2016, his 3.28 ERA was 4th-best in the Eastern League.
 He made his major league debut for the Cardinals in August 2020.
-Kaminsky will pitch for Team Israel in the 2023 World Baseball Classic in Miami, in March 2023.
+Kaminsky pitched for Team Israel in the 2023 World Baseball Classic.

 Early life

 Kaminsky was born in and grew up in Englewood Cliffs, New Jersey.
 His parents are Donna Kaminsky, and Alan Kaminsky, a civil litigator for Lewis Brisbois Bisgaard & Smith in New York City.
 He has two older siblings, Joseph and Anna, and his grandfather is Bernard Kaminsky.
 Kaminsky is Jewish, and his bar mitzvah was based on a baseball theme.
 His boyhood hero was left-handed pitcher Sandy Koufax, and he said Koufax "stood up for what he believed in" when Koufax decided not to pitch Game 1 of the 1965 World Series because it was on Yom Kippur.

 He is nearly completely ambidextrous; Kaminsky writes, throws a football, and shoots a basketball right-handed, but throws a baseball left-handed.
 In Little League, he sometimes threw left-handed and sometimes threw right-handed.
 He learned how to switch-hit when he was around 10 years old.